replicatedhq/replicated-docs/docs/intro-replicated.md

 - **KOTS:** With a KOTS entitlement, you use KOTS to install in online or air gap environments on:

     - Existing clusters
-    - Embedded clusters created by Replicated kURL
+    - Embedded clusters provisioned by Replicated kURL

     If your application uses Helm charts, you can create a single release that supports Helm and KOTS installations.
 This helps ensure that your application runs consistently in every environment.